Are you a First Time Home Buyer with questions?

 - Jumbo Loans

-Any loan that does not meet the conforming or FHA loan limits is considered a jumbo loan over $715,000 effective 2022.
-The FHA loan limits in Texas vary by county but, are generally $715,000.
-We have a variety of options to choose if your first home is a jumbo mortgage loan
+Any loan that does not meet the conforming or FHA loan limits is considered a Jumbo Loan over $726,200.
+The FHA loan limits in Texas vary by county.
+We have a variety of options to choose from.

 FHA Loans for First Time Home Buyers in Texas